statsfm/support-docs/docs/third-party-integrations/statsfm-desktop.md

 ---
-title: Stats.fm Desktop
+title: Specter for Stats.fm
 tags: [desktop, third-party]
-description: Information about Stats.fm Desktop.
+description: Information about Specter for Stats.fm.
 ---

-# Stats.fm Desktop
+# Specter for Stats.fm

 :::info Notice

-Stats.fm Desktop is endorsed by Stats.fm, but not an official desktop app.
+Specter for Stats.fm is endorsed by Stats.fm, but not an official desktop app.

 :::

-Stats.fm Desktop is created by [Elias Deuss](https://deuss.dev/).
+Specter for Stats.fm is created by [Elias Deuss](https://deuss.dev/).

 ## Installation